-Audit procedures addressing the key audit matter

-Our audit procedures included:

-- understanding the process for the allocation of revenue from contract with customers and additional consideration, assessing the design and implementation of controls and performing procedures to assess the operating effectiveness of material controls; - selecting a sample of contracts on which we performed, inter alia, the following procedures; - analysing contracts with customers in order to check that the main contractual terms have been appropriately considered by management, - analysing the reasonableness of the assumptions underlying the project budgets and forecasts through (i) discussions with group management and the individual contract managers to support the information obtained from historical analyses (ii) analysis of supporting documentation, including any correspondence with customers and suppliers and legal-technical opinions possibly expressed by external experts engaged by group management (iii) analysis of the most significant discrepancies between past years' estimates and actual figures;
+Key audit matter Audit procedures addressing the key audit matter The consolidated financial statements at 31 Our audit procedures included: December 2019 include contract assets of - understanding the process for the €1,028 million, contract liabilities of €1,848 allocation of revenue from contract wi million and core business revenue of €9,099 customers and additional consideratio million, which is also related to significant assessing the design and long-term contracts with customers for the implementation of controls and performance of large projects that are performing procedures to assess the complex from an engineering, technological operating effectiveness of material and construction point of view. controls: Revenue from those projects is recognised selecting a sample of contracts on which over time, based on their stage of completion we performed, inter alia, the following and using the cost-to-cost method. procedures; Measuring contract assets and liabilities is analysing contracts with customers based on significant estimates about the total in order to check that the main contract revenue and costs and the related contractual terms have been stage of completion which entail a high level appropriately considered by of judgement by the directors.
+These management, analysing the reasonableness of the estimates are affected by many factors, assumptions underlying the project including: budgets and forecasts through (i) - claims for additional consideration discussions with group compared to that contractually agreed; management and the individual - the projects' long timeframe, size and contract managers to support the engineering and operating complexity; information obtained from historical - the risk profile of certain countries in analyses (ii) analysis of supporting which the work is carried out. documentation, including any These estimates, therefore, require a high correspondence with customers level of directors' judgement that may and suppliers and legal-technical significantly affect the recognition of revenue opinions possibly expressed by and the measurement of contract assets and external experts engaged by group liabilities. management (iii) analysis of the Accordingly, we believe that the revenue most significant discrepancies recognition and measurement of contract between past years' estimates and assets and liabilities are a key audit matter. actual figures;